alexwforsythe/code-blocks/README.md

 ### Installation

-Code Blocks is available on the [G Suite Marketplace](https://chrome.google.com/webstore/detail/code-blocks/ebieibfdjgmmimpldgengceekpfefmfd).
+Code Blocks is available on the [Google Workspace Marketplace](https://workspace.google.com/marketplace/app/code_blocks/100740430168).
 Select **Install** to begin using it in Google Docs.

 ### Starting the add-on